LucasDelfino92/morrowindsharp/mw#.md

 [**MULE - Mort's Ultimate Leveling Experience**](https://www.nexusmods.com/morrowind/mods/47452)
 A fully customizable leveling mod that removes the level-up screen entirely.
 You won't have to min/max to make sure you're gaining health properly, or getting enough strength per level.
 Instead, progress in skills gives you progress towards attribute gains.

+> The author recommends the use of [**MWSE State-Based Health**](https://www.nexusmods.com/morrowind/mods/48133), which calculates your max health based on your current Endurance, Strength, and Level.
+However, this makes your health fluctuate radically, which is why I don't recommend it.

 [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/49232)
 Provides a configurable restriction on the amount of potions and ingredients the player can drink at any one time, removing one of the largest exploits in the game.